 If you are interested in donating materials, please consult the Gift Policy.
+Faculty members who wish to request materials for the collection should visit the Requesting Materials for the Collections page.

 Students, faculty and staff who are interested in borrowing these items may follow the instructions at this link to request them through the library catalog.
 Browse the items in the Children’s Literature Center by viewing the following links: